roxma/vim-tmux-clipboard/README.md

 # vim-tmux-clipboard

-This plugin provides seemless integration with for vim and tmux's clipboard.
+This plugin provides seemless integration for vim and tmux's clipboard.
 Automatically copy yanked text into tmux's clipboard, and copy tmux's clipboard content into vim's quote(`"`) register, known as unnamed register.